- Docker executor workflow

 The following are some limitations of using Windows containers with Docker executor:

-- Docker-in-Docker is not supported, since it’s not supported by Docker itself.
+- Docker-in-Docker is not supported, because it’s not supported by Docker itself.

 - Interactive web terminals are not supported.